-Once programmed, the wire operates on a horizontal and vertical plane simultaneously, to produce contours and smooth edges.
-It is also able to reverse direction to make cuts in and out of foam.
-Once a side has been fully cut, the block is rotated manually and the machine continues the process.
-The hot wire cutter produces products like inserts for hot tub covers, packaging, and pipe insulation.
-This machine also allows us to create lightweight architectural pieces like balustrades, columns and crown molding, as well as toys like airplane gliders.
+After the project is programmed, the wire is capable of operating on multiple planes to create contours and smooth edges.
+It is also able to change directions and back out of cuts, giving us the ability to carve the interior of some projects without slicing completely through.
+The hot wire cutter produces products such as inserts for hot tub covers, packaging, and sheets of insulation.
+This machine also allows us to create lightweight architectural pieces like columns and crown moldings, and even toys like airplane gliders.

 Examples of products fabricated by this machine:

 NOTE: Rough edges and markings will be cleaned for any and all finished products.